 The Federal Fraud Enforcement Task Force can also be contacted at their website http://www.stopfraud.gov/.

 Communication Part 2:

-Grantees should also review their current policies to ensure that the organization has practices and communicates the need to:
+Grantees should also review their current policies to ensure that the organization has practiced and communicates the need to:

-- Practice separation of duties and does not allow one person to accept, spend, and account for funds.
+- Practice separation of duties and do not allow one person to accept, spend, and account for funds.